Email Modularization

 Outcome and Impact

-I developed a modular email system that increased order confirmation open rates and reduced development and design effort by 35% per email.
+Developed a modular email system that increased order confirmation open rates by 6% and reduced development and design effort by 35% per email.

 Design Process